codac-team/codac/doc/doc/tutorial/index.rst

 * **Lesson E**: localization with data association

 Now, the landmarks perceived by the robot are **indistinguishable**.
 We still assume that we know their position, but the robot is not able to make the **association** between the map and the observations.
-This corresponds to the publication `Set-membership state estimation by solving data association <https://ras.papercept.net/proceedings/ICRA20/1405.pdf>`_, that is currently presented during this ICRA conference (see |youtube_logo_small| `the video presenting the paper <https://www.youtube.com/watch?v=rkzouwuwo4I>`_ and the `Slack channel #tua07_6 <https://icra20.slack.com/app_redirect?channel=tua07_6>`_).
+This corresponds to the publication `Set-membership state estimation by solving data association <https://ras.papercept.net/proceedings/ICRA20/1405.pdf>`_, that is currently presented during this ICRA conference (see |logo_youtube_small| `the video presenting the paper <https://www.youtube.com/watch?v=rkzouwuwo4I>`_ and the `Slack channel #tua07_6 <https://icra20.slack.com/app_redirect?channel=tua07_6>`_).
 We will solve this problem with Tubex.
 The goal of this exercise is to develop **our own contractor**.

 | **Exercise to finish:** (before Monday 29th of June)